 “Psi is real, and has been successfully replicated, but skeptical readers of journals these studies are published in use an unconscious, retroactive, and unobservable psychokinesis that reaches through time and causes the successful replications to fail.”

 “The big bang model of cosmology can’t possibly be viable…it’s got too many patches like fairy-tale dark matter, undetectable dark energy, and imaginary inflation propping it up from falsification by protecting it from the data.”

-There is also the Fallacist’s fallacy, which is to argue that because an argument is invalid or weak that the argument’s conclusion must therefore be false.
+…which is to argue that because an argument is invalid or weak that the argument’s conclusion is therefore false.

 This shows a misunderstanding of the relationship between the truth value of the conclusion and the nature of validity or strength.

-Validity means that if the premises are true then the conclusion must be automatically — There is no valid deductive argument in which the premises can be true and the conclusion false, because the chain of reasoning follows with certainty, but it is possible for an argument to be fallacious and still have a true conclusion — it just doesn’t follow from the reasoning, requiring a better argument for one’s position.
+Deductive validity means that if the premises are true then the conclusion follows automatically – There is no valid logical argument in which the premises can be true and the conclusion false, because the chain of reasoning follows with certainty, but it is possible for an argument to be fallacious and still have a true conclusion – it just doesn’t follow from the reasoning, requiring a better argument for one’s position.